-Queen

-Meaning: You need to show confidence; if not, fake it until you feel it!

-Symbolism: A powerful skeletal woman displays her energy confidently.
-She holds a flower in her hand, a symbol of her generosity.
-The lions on her throne symbolize her strength.
+Queen Meaning: You need to show confidence; if not, fake it until you feel it!
+Symbolism: A powerful woman displays her energy confidently awaiting supplicants for her favor.
+She holds a flower in her hand, a symbol of her fertility.
+Her staff shows her power to judge and the black cat is a symbol of feminine wiles.

-Upright: confident, and honorable
+Upright: confident and honorable

-Reversed: insecure, and vindictive
+Reversed: insecure and vindictive

 King

 Meaning: Show others how it is done; you need to lead by doing.

-Symbolism: A powerful skeletal man is seated on a throne waiting for the right moment to act; he contemplates battle strategies.
+Symbolism: A powerful man is seated on a throne waiting for the right moment to act; he contemplates battle strategies.
+The salamander on his clothing represents passion, immortality, and the ability to withstand fire.

-Upright: role model, and independence
+Upright: role model and independence

 Reversed: selfish and impatient